fengwangPhysics/resourceForSoftMatter/README.md

 * [VisPy](https://github.com/vispy/vispy) is another effort to provide easy visualization of large datasets with `python`.
 It is based on `OpenGL`, with plans to add a `WebGL` backend.
 * [mpld3](https://github.com/mpld3/mpld3) brings together `Matplotlib`, the popular `Python`-based graphing library, and `D3js`, the popular Javascript library for creating interactive data,  which can output SVG files.
 The library may require a little knowledge on javascript to enable flexible functions.
 It provides an interactive way to data visualization, rather than aiming on big data. d3.js gallery: https://github.com/d3/d3/wiki/Gallery.
 An example can be found: Visualizing MBTA Data: http://mbtaviz.github.io/

+* [OVITO](http://ovito.org/) is a scientific visualization and analysis software for atomistic simulation data developed by Alexander Stukowski at Darmstadt University of Technology, Germany.
+It can be also used to visualize experimental data if the data is saved as the one of the following formats: LAMMPS, XYZ, IMD, CFG, POSCAR, AMBER/NetCDF, PDB, GSD/HOOMD, and VTK.
+See the description of those formats: http://ovito.org/manual/usage.import.html

 ## Crystal defect identification
 * [BiDef](https://github.com/mskarlin/BiDef]) is a python package using supervised machine learning for crystal defect identification.
 See details in the author's paper.
 It also seems that the package has something to do with `ovito`.
 * [Atoman](https://github.com/chrisdjscott/Atoman) provides a python wrapper (written by C extension) on voro++, and algorithms to detect point defects by voronoi.